 In most cases, the value you declare on your insurance policy documents will be the price you initially paid for the vehicle.

-Be mindful though, that if you make a claim and your car has been written off your insurance provider will pay out the current market value of your car, not the initial price you declared on your insurance documents.
+Be mindful though, that if you make a claim and your car has been your insurance provider will pay out the current market value of your car, not the initial price you declared on your insurance documents.
 This is because vehicle devaluation is also considered.

 How long a quote is valid for is down to the insurance provider.
 Using our price comparison service you can save your searches, but there's no guarantee the price you saved will be the same as the price you get when you purchase.